Cycling is a top-notch cardio activity that works all of the major muscle groups.

 To eliminate belly fat, you must aim to reduce overall body fat instead of just targeting a specific area for fat loss.

-Thankfully, regular cycling is an excellent option.
-In fact, there's scientific evidence proving that it's as effective as working out in the gym as it boosts your metabolism and builds muscle mass while efficiently burning pounds off your entire body.
+Based on my experience as a fitness trainer, cycling is as effective as working out in the gym as it boosts your metabolism and builds muscle mass while efficiently burning pounds off your entire body.

 How To Lose Weight With Cycling